-An Investment Company should disclose any holding in an investee undertaking which comprises 3% or more of any class of capital if the holding is material in the context of its Financial Statements.
+An Investment Company should disclose any holding in an investee undertaking whose shares are admitted to trading on a regulated or prescribed market which comprises 3% or more of any class of capital if the holding is material in the context of its Financial Statements.

-Note: where an Investment Company has a substantial holding in an investee undertaking, this fact should be disclosed in the Financial Statements since it may have implications in areas of interest to users of the Financial Statements, such as risk, liquidity and marketability.
+Note: where an Investment Company has a substantial holding in an investee undertaking whose shares are admitted to trading on a regulated or prescribed market, this fact should be disclosed in the Financial Statements since it may have implications in areas of interest to users of the Financial Statements, such as risk, liquidity and marketability.
 The Investment Company should disclose the name of the investee company and the percentage held.